sergioltg/entain/README.md

 ## Explanation for the implemented tasks

 ## Task 1
 Added a new filter for the method listRaces called visibility_status.
-The values can be ALL, VISIBLE and HIDDEN.
+The values can be VISIBLE and HIDDEN.
+When it is not informed it will return all races.

 To make a request using the filter:

 ```bash